 - Stable at room temperature.

-Unlike gellatin, water-soaked materials, or water-based clay, Roman Plastilina No 1 Balistic Clay remains the consistency of animal muscle tissue without refrigeration.
+Unlike gelatin, water-soaked materials, or water-based clay, Roman Plastilina No 1 Ballistic Clay remains the consistency of animal muscle tissue without refrigeration.

 - Ready to use without mixing.

-Roman Plastilina No 1 Balistic Clay does not require mixing, so it maintains the same consistent density from test to test.
+Roman Plastilina No 1 Ballistic Clay does not require mixing, so it maintains the same consistent density from test to test.